britco/sass-index/README.md

 sass-index
 ==========
-Given a directory, generates an index files for this directory, and any nested directories.
+Given a directory, generates an index.sass file for this directory, and any nested directories.